Topics » In The Kitchen » Plant-Based Ingredient Substitutions

 Baking

-equal parts unsweetened applesauce, pureed pumpkin, bananas and other fruit, date paste
+Unsweetened applesauce, puréed pumpkin, bananas and other fruit, date paste.

 Salad Dressings

-vinegars, low-sodium soy sauce, lemon juice can all be used as bases for dressings
+Vinegar, low-sodium soy sauce, and lemon juice can all be used as bases for dressings.

 Pick out of a few of your favorite recipes and try just one substitution at a time until you find the right combination for you and your family.
 Remember…be creative and experiment.
-Keep your taste buds and thoughts open as you create and enjoy new, delicious and healthy plant-based meals!
+Keep your taste buds and thoughts open as you create and enjoy new delicious plant-based meals!

 • 100% online, learn at your own pace